 Male breast cancer (MBC) usually occurs in older men in their mid-sixties.
-About one percent of all breast cancers do occur in men.
+About one percent of all breast cancers do occur in men (according to the American Cancer Society).
 Jewish men have a slightly increased risk, which is thought to be due to hereditary factors.
 Risk factors for MBC include positive family history, lifestyle, occupation, etc.

 Some genetic mutations have also been linked to hereditary forms of MBC.
 Some conditions that may predispose someone to MBC include Klinefelter’s Syndrome, Cowden’s Syndrome and liver disease.

 Occupational hazards include exposure to hot environments (i.e. steel mills and blast furnaces), work in the soap or perfume industry as well as exposure to petroleum and exhaust fumes.

 The diagnosis of MBC usually involves the discovery of a one-sided, painless lump or mass under the nipple or areola.
 Skin changes (orange peel-like skin) and or bloody nipple discharge can also be a tip-off.
 Any of these symptoms could be a warning sign for MBC and therefore a breast surgeon should be consulted immediately.